seepick/cccontact/resources/books/martin keogh - dancing deeper still.md

 * rewarding for a teacher:
   * seeing students capacity for sensation/risk increasing
   * move less with an ideal, but more with the partner
+* different teaching styles; dance background usually more imagistic (metaphorical language), rather anatomical
+  * e.g. pearls running down the spine; soap bubbles making joints slippery
+  * images can provide a bridge into (complex) sensation, afferent (not only passively receiving, but also in our locomotion;; actively controlling the body, efferent)
+* international teachers spread different nuances/styles/approaches, healthy for the system
+  * like farmers, mixing strains, more genetic diversity, more endurance/strength
+  * teachers throwing in wild strain into what has been locally cultivated (and of course vice versa as well)
+  *

 SKILL / TECHNICAL
 ========================================================================================================================